tdiprima/parallel-universe/README.md

 **Tenacity = polished, flexible, and clean** for most retry scenarios.
 **Manual retries = lightweight and ultra-custom** when you need max control or are working in tricky parallel setups.

+---

+## Note

+This repo was originally intended for parallel processing à la joblib, but I'm extending it to include concurrency as well.

 <br>